Get

 4. Keep a Toy at the Ready

 It’s important to keep toys on hand to distract your dog when you’re in the park, on walks, or even in the backyard with friends and family.
-If the dog starts to nip or bite someone, you can distract him with a favorite toy before the behavior even begins.
+If the dog starts to show intent to nip or bite someone, you can distract them with a favorite toy before the behavior even begins.

 5. Try Ignoring the Behavior